tonyyeung99/DrawApp/README.txt

 Description:

 A simple console version of a drawing program.
-At this time, the functionality of the program is quire limited but this might change in the future.
+At this time, the functionality of the program is quite limited but this might change in the future.

 The program works as follows:
  1. Create a new canvas